Phyx10n/PD2-Filter/README.md

 # Phyxion's PD2-Filter
 A simple, clean, community driven loot filter

-The goal of this filter was to provide a simple, and lightweight lootfilter to eliminate the clutter on the ground, while highlighting the items that are worth picking up.
+The goal of this filter was to provide a simple, and lightweight lootfilter to eliminate the clutter on the ground, while highlighting the items that are *actually* worth picking up.

 ## Currently in development
 This filter is being actively worked on, so do forgive any blemishes you happen to notice along the way.